 Synthesis of Hormones Deriving from Amino Acids

 Low molecular amino acid derivatives, peptides (polypeptides) and proteins (proteohormones) belong to the group of steroid hormones.
-There are major differences in the production—and also the effect—of those amino acid derived hormones.
+There are major differences in the production—and also the effect—of that amino acid-derived hormones.
 During the production (biosynthesis) of proteohormones, as a first step, preprohormones are formed.
 These are long polypeptide chains.
 The peptides are brought into the endoplasmic reticulum, and then the signal sequence is split off.
-The result is called peptide hormone.
+The result is called a peptide hormone.

 Peptide hormones are changed further in the process of posttranslational modification.
-Afterwards, they are stored inside granula, from where they can be released in case of corresponding stimulation (exocytosis).
+Afterward, they are stored inside granula, from where they can be released in case of corresponding stimulation (exocytosis).